caeseriousli/biostat-257-2020-spring/hw3/hw3grade.md

 * Q1 (4/5 pts)

     - You wrote **P** = p **BA** + **c1**' / n.
 You don't need the extra division by n.
-This looks like a typo? `(-1 pt)`
+This looks like a typo? `(-1 pt)` (Not a typo.
+The way I defined c, it does not have 1/n inbedded so I needed the n to make it a probability)
 * Q2

 * Q3 (10/10 pts)